Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Test_cases.rst

 Example 3: Rigid surface
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A DEM simulation involving spherical particles falling onto a rigid surface offers a virtual exploration of particle dynamics in a gravity-driven scenario.
 This simulation captures the behavior of individual spherical particles as they fall and interact with a solid surface below.

-This example is available here: ``example/spheres/rigid-surface/rigid_surface_full.msp``
+- Input file: ``example/spheres/rigid-surface/rigid_surface_full.msp``

 .. |ex4start| image:: ../_static/rigid_surface_start.png
    :width: 300pt